 Speaking and Listening

-Students will use standard English provide feedback to peers
+- Students will use standard English to provide feedback to peers

 Students will write and teachers will evaluate using authentic writing and assessment of writing